verisign/storm-graphite/README.md

 You can also experiment with parallelism hints larger than one, or change the bucket time to suit your needs.

-#### Configurating Graphite/Grafana
+#### Configuring Graphite/Grafana

-Unfortunately configuring Graphite or Grafana is out of scope for this documentation.
-But for starters here is the Graphite query to construct the "Storm topologies: used Java heap space" visualization in the examples above:
+Assuming that you have a working Graphite or Grafana instance up and running, you can create queries such as the following to visualize your Storm metrics.
+The example below is a Graphite query to construct the "Storm topologies: used Java heap space" visualization in the screenshots above:

 ```
 groupByNode(aliasSub(storm.cluster.metrics.*.__system.memory.heap.usedBytes, '^storm\.cluster\.metrics\.(.*)-(\d+)-(\d+)\.(.*)$', 'storm.cluster.metrics.\1.\4'), 3, 'sumSeries')
 ```

-This query provides the data for the following visualization:
+This query provides the data for the following Grafana visualization:

 ![Example Grafana UI](images/grafana-visualization-example-01.png)